vuejs/vuepress/README.md

 ## Status: alpha

-Certain combinations of plugins may not work properly, and things may change or break until we reach beta phase.
+Certain combinations of plugins may not work properly, and things may change or break until we reach `beta` phase.
 Do not use in production yet unless you are adventurous.

-For 0.x, it's moved to [0.x branch](https://github.com/vuejs/vuepress/tree/0.x) and still maintained.
+For 0.x, it's moved to [0.x branch](https://github.com/vuejs/vuepress/tree/0.x) and still maintained, the website was switching to https://v0.vuepress.vuejs.org

 # VuePress